 Financial Planning for Physicians

 Many physicians will find themselves in the top 10% of wage earners, paying higher tax rates, and running into challenges with fully realizing credits and claiming deductions.
 Should an individual own or partner in a practice, integrating personal and business taxes presents an added challenge.
 Physicians are at greater risk of lawsuit, necessitating the introduction of asset protection strategies within the scope of the financial plan.
+The financial advisor for doctors can help navigate these waters.

 A financial plan can help alleviate these risks, though given the uniqueness of a physician’s career, it should also be anything but typical.
 Goals should be properly designed and formulated with the same care and effort as the credentials one has earned.
 An individual’s financial plan will be thoughtfully aligned with their objectives, thus giving the confidence that one’s financial ambitions are achievable.
 At Finity Group, our team of advisors are extensively trained, and well versed in financial planning for physicians in all stages of their career.